z9484/ALoMA/README.md

 =====

 Aia Lands of Magic and Adventure
-It is released under the GPLv2 see COPYING for more details.
+The code is released under the GPLv3 see COPYING for more details.

 Resources: